How to Handle lazy Writers and Their Get-Rich-Quick Schemes.

 Sympathetic Reasoning of a sort?

-I see so many of these people who cite their poverty as a justification for their poor writing, but honestly, is HP the site for charitable work?
+I see so many of these people who cite their poverty as a justification for their poor writing, but honestly, is a professional writers home site the place for charitable work?

 You, the reader has to accept the fact that you are not helping these people with a Click or two.

 Be honest, and tell them the truth; They cannot write, and they are going down the wrong path to make any reasonable amounts of money over the long run.

 I do understand poverty can drive people to do many strange things.
 It can drive people to do things that make my silly complaint here seem not even worthy of comment, and make me seem the selfish fool, that I probably am.